serailaction/serailaction.github.io/_posts/2016-03-05-Clarity-over-ticket-refunds.md

 I had a season ticket bought until early March when I was expecting to go away - there's no point buying an annual ticket.

-So...whilst stuck in hospital, and enjoying the fact I wouldn't have to take a Southeastern service, I was thining...surely I can get a refund?
+So...whilst stuck in hospital, and enjoying the fact I wouldn't have to take a Southeastern service, I was thinking...surely I can get a refund?

+And that's when I realised that what Southeastern have on their website is lacking the information needed to get a proper refund...

 SPLIT_HERE